Lower bounds for the circuit size of partially homogeneous polynomials: How to prove the -weak elusiveness

 \end{proposition}

 Proposition \ref{prop:keluh} is proved in the same way as \cite[Lemma 2.4]{Le2010}, so we omit its proof.
-(Note that we use here a notation for the evaluation mapping $Ev^r_{s,m,k}$ which is slightly different from that one in \cite{Le2010}.)
+(Note that we use here a notation for the evaluation mapping $Ev^r_{s,m,k}$ which seems better than the notation $Ev ^k_{r,s,m}$ in \cite{Le2010}.)

+\begin{remark} Our introduction of the notion of weakly elusive functions is motivated by the fact that the evaluation map $Ev ^r_{s, m, k}$ in Proposition \ref{prop:keluh} is bi-homogeneous with respect to the variables $(\tilde f_i ^*)$ and the variables $(a_i)$.
+So it is easier to handle with the new evaluation map than with the evaluation mapping associated with elusive functions. \end{remark}

 \begin{corollary} (cf. \cite[Corollary 2.5]{Le2010}) A polynomial mapping $f : \F^ n \to \F^m$ contains an $(s,r)$-weakly elusive $k$-tuple, if and only if the subset

 does not belong to the image of the evaluation mapping $ Ev^ k_{s,r,m}$. \end{corollary}